fear-ai/wpages/tests/TESTS.md

 - Run pages_cli tests only: python tests/test_pages_cli.py
 - The runner writes stdout/stderr/status per test under tests/results_YYYYMMDD_HHMMSS*/; override with --results or RESULTS.
 - Diff files are always created for stdout/file comparisons; empty .diff means no differences and non-empty .diff holds the mismatch details.
-- Order is the script order in tests/run_tests.sh (basic CLI cases first, error cases later, unit tests last).
+- Order is the group order in tests/run_tests.sh; --group all runs unit tests first, then list and text CLI tests.

 Fixtures:
 - *.out files are small mysql tab dumps with a header row and tab-delimited column values.